 - In Europe,the top 3 best-selling EVs in 2018 i.e. Nissan Leaf(~40,000 units), Renault Zoe(~38,000 units) and BMW i3 (24,400 units) had in-house manufactured motors coupled to a single speed transmission

 Transmission has always been an important part of every vehicle running on our roads today.
-The fuel economy, acceleration, driving comfort and pleasure are critical parameters of a vehicle buyer’s purchasing decision and very closely related with the choice of transmission on offer.
+Fuel economy, acceleration, driving comfort and pleasure are critical parameters of a vehicle buyer’s purchasing decision and very closely related with the choice of transmission on offer.

 In EVs, the role of transmission in a buyer`s purchasing decision will not be as relevant as it is in a gas-powered vehicle.
 The reason being, in a gas-powered vehicle which operates between 1,000-7,000 RPM, transmission acts as an intermediary between engine and wheels.
 It allows engine RPM reduction by many factors to be transmitted in a smooth manner to the wheels.
 But, in case of EVs, 100% of rated torque is available at 0 RPM and the motor has a flat torque curve.
 A single or 2 speed transmission does the job as compared 6,7,8 or now even 10 speed automatics.

-As EV sales crossed 2M units in 2018, they still make up for just ~2% of global passenger car sales, but in a year where global passenger car sales at ~81M units, contracted by 0.7%(YoY), the EV sales grew by 75%(YOY).
-This is the reason why the EV transmission market is a greatly debated topic of discussion in the automotive transmission industry today.
+As EV sales crossed 2M units in 2018 and 2019, they still make up for just ~2% of global passenger car sales, but in a year where global passenger car sales at ~81M units, contracted by 0.7%(YoY), the EV sales grew by 75%(YOY).
+This is the reason why the Electric Vehicle transmission market is a greatly debated topic of discussion in the automotive transmission industry today.